 Do I have to read the book to attend the gatherings?

 Remember the saying, “You get out of it what you put into it?”
 We do have the expectation that club members will read the month’s selection to actively engage in conversation with the other book club members in attendance.
 Likewise, I am inviting people into my home who, I hope, are equally interested in reading along with me.
 We’ve read some books that are a challenge to finish, but we try our best which helps to elevate the discussion when we meet.
-Think back to your “why” of joining our book club.
+Think back to your “why” for joining our book club.

-Can I cancel my meeting or opt-out of receiving emails?
+Can I cancel my meeting or opt out of receiving emails?

 We know life gets in the way.
 Please consider sticking with us until you can add reading back into your routine.
 However, if you wish to cancel your membership, please visit your account page on the Book Movement site to delete your account.
 I do not have access to your personal account information.